bmabsout/Thesis/src/chapters/03_encoding_intentionality_new.typ

 === Formal Definition: Syntax and Semantics <chap:encoding_intentionality:formal>
 ==== Syntax <def:fpl_syntax>
-The syntax of FPL formulas is defined by the following grammar:
+The syntax of #abbrv.FPL formulas is defined by the following grammar:

 $ phi ::= f | phi and^p phi | phi or_p phi | not phi | [phi]_delta $